ZacharyTaylor/Catkin-Builder/README.md

 If you can open a terminal, cd to your package directory and run "catkin build <package_name>" without issues, then this plugin shoud work.

+## Usage:
+Switch your build system in Sublime to Catkin by going to Tools -> Build system -> Catkin.
+Build your files using Ctrl+B or Ctrl+Shift+B for build options.

+Can be called on any type of file that is in a Catkin Package.

+If the build process encounters an error the process will attempt to reprint the first error last so it can be found more easily (feature can be disabled by changing a flag see Other Options section).

 ## Installing

 ### Package Control